 Cody was born alive, thankfully!
-I only have one photo of him before he was placed on life support equipment and I’ve never shared it publicly before.
+I only have one photo of him before he was placed on life support equipment, and I’ve never shared it publicly before.
 In its unedited state, there’s a bit of blood, but I was incredibly blessed last year to be gifted with an edited version by Heartfelt.
-(One day I want to find just the right artist to create a watercolour painting of this image.)
+(One day, I want to find just the right artist to create a watercolour painting – or perhaps black-and-white charcoal drawing – of this image.)

 - Problem.
 The midwife failed to get help by pressing the giant red button on the wall or the pager on her belt.
 Instead, she expected the baby’s father to undertake a (hopefully) life-saving medical procedure.

 - Problem.
 The midwife failed to suction the meconium from Cody’s lungs before the oxygen was forced into them.
 This was ultimately the cause of his death.

 About thirty minutes later, the midwife did the “Apgar” test, which should have been done at 1 and 5 minutes post-delivery.
 She also showed us signs of his respiratory distress: flaring nostrils, chest recession, and a “grunting” sound as he tried to breathe.
 Nothing was written in his clinical notes at this time, although one long entry was written up about 2 hours later, in which she falsely stated that his Apgar score was done at 1 and 5 minutes, with scores of 1 out of 2, and then 2 out of 2, for breathing.